 - StackOverflow is one of the most popular programming question-and-answer sites.
 Many problems you might encounter have already been discussed here.
 It's a great place to get your code-oriented questions answered.
-Many of our Google searches for various, often complex, issues throughout our writing effort returned StackOverflow posts as their first results. - GitHub (now owned by Microsoft35) is an excellent venue for finding free, open-• source code to explore and incorporate into your projects-and for you to contribute your code to the open-source community if you'd like.
-Open source is software with source code that anyone can inspect, modify, and enhance."36 We encourage you to try lots of demos and view free, open-source code examples (available on sites such as GitHub) for inspiration.
-Over one hundred million developers worldwide use GitHub.37 The site hosts over 518 million repositories for code in hundreds of programming languages-developers made 5.2 billion contributions to those repositories in 2024.38 GitHub includes version-control tools that help developers manage public open-source projects and private projects.
-There is a massive Java open-source community on GitHub where developers contribute to over 250 thousand Java code repositories.39 We encourage you to study and execute lots of developers' open-source Java code.
-This is a great way to learn and is a natural extension of our live-code and objects-natural teaching approaches enhanced with generative AI.40
+Many of our Google searches for various, often complex, issues throughout our writing effort returned StackOverflow posts as their first results. - GitHub (now owned by Microsoft) is an excellent venue for finding free, opensource code to explore and incorporate into your projects-and for you to contribute your code to the open-source community if you'd like.
+"Open source is software with source code that anyone can inspect, modify, and enhance."
+We encourage you to try lots of demos and view free, open-source code examples (available on sites such as GitHub) for inspiration.
+Over one hundred million developers worldwide use GitHub.
+35 The site hosts over 518 million code repositories in hundreds of programming languages-developers made 5.2 billion contributions to those repositories in 2024.
+GitHub includes version-control tools that help developers manage public open-source projects and private projects.
+There is a massive Java open-source community on GitHub where developers contribute to over 250 thousand Java code repositories.
+We encourage you to study and execute lots of developers' open-source Java code.
+It's a great way to learn and is a natural extension of our live-code and objects-natural teaching approaches enhanced with generative AI.